-ChainLink is a blockchain-based decentralized oracle service that acts as a secure middleware to connect any blockchain-based smart contract to real world data in order to enable on-chain and off-chain communication and transactions between the two sides through external APIs, ChainLink smart contract, nodes and oracles.
-It allows smart contracts to use input data from and to output data to different sources including blockchains, real world sources, data pools, APIs.
-That means smart contracts can gain data from sources outside blockchain as well as from blockchains and that's a thing that could improve usability of smart contracts.
+ChainLink is a blockchain-based, decentralized oracle service that acts as a secure middleware to connect any blockchain-based smart contract to real-world data in order to enable on-chain and off-chain communication and transactions between the two sides through external APIs, ChainLink smart contract, nodes, and oracles.
+It allows smart contracts to use real-time input data and output data from different sources including blockchains, real-world sources, data pools, APIs.
+That means smart contracts can gain data from sources outside blockchain as well as from blockchains and that's a thing that could improve the usability of smart contracts.

-It uses oracles as agents to verify validity, security and authenticity of real-world data and prepare it to be recorded in a smart contract on the blockchain.
+It uses oracles as agents to verify the validity, security, and authenticity of real-world data and prepare it to be recorded in a smart contract on the blockchain.
 There are many applications for ChainLink, especially when it comes to extending the use cases of blockchain to the rest of the world systems.
-For instance, it could effectively allow linkage between blockchains and non-blockchain-based applications, platforms and payment services such as PayPal, Visa and banks.
-For instance, ChainLink has announced partnership with SWIFT to integrate payments into its blockchain platform.
+For instance, it could effectively allow linkage between blockchains and non-blockchain-based applications, platforms, and payment services such as PayPal, Visa, and banks.
+For instance, ChainLink has announced a partnership with SWIFT to integrate payments into its blockchain platform.
 With it, users can send payments from their smart contracts directly to bank accounts and payment networks.
-That means real world data from organizations such as banks can act as trigger to the smart contract when connected via ChainLink's off-chain and on-chain solutions.
+That means real-world data from organizations such as banks can act as a trigger to the smart contract when connected via ChainLink's off-chain and on-chain solutions.

 It also works as an integration and interoperability solution since it supports connectivity to and between Ethereum dApps, and will also allow connection between more blockchains in addition to Ethereum on which it is based.

-ChainLink is Ethereum-based and was created in 2015, was initially called SmartContract, it held an ICO in 2017 for its LINK token porject, and is currently in beta and expected to full-launch this year.
-It uses smart contracts to facilitate specific events such as payment transfer and price fluctuation and once the threshold is reached, the block is processed by a mesh network of oracle nodes that reach a group consensus.
+ChainLink is Ethereum-based and was created in 2015, was initially called SmartContract, it held an ICO in 2017 for its LINK token project, and is currently in beta and expected to full-launch this year.
+It uses smart contracts to facilitate specific events such as payment transfers and price fluctuations and once a specific threshold is reached, the block or blocks involved are processed by a mesh network of oracle nodes that reach a group consensus.
 Right from the platform, organizations can build smart contracts that use ChainLink features.
-Developers can also build external adapter that connect to the service.
+Developers can also build an external adapter that connects to the service.

-It is now integrated by very many projects including Ocean Protocol, IOStoken, Hedera Hashgraph, DataSportsGroup, Synthetix to decentralize price feeds, Provable, Celer, Bodhi Prediction Market, dApp development platform Naka Chain, Katallassos enables the financial contracts on its chain to access off-chain data, STKtoken, Mobilum, Etharemit, Kaleido_io, RTrade Technologies for enterprise grade off-chain data storage, and many many others.
+It is now integrated by many projects including Ocean Protocol, IOStoken, Hedera Hashgraph, DataSportsGroup, Synthetix to decentralize price feeds, Provable, Celer, Bodhi Prediction Market, dApp development platform Naka Chain, Katallassos enables the financial contracts on its chain to access off-chain data, STKtoken, Mobilum, Etharemit, Kaleido_io, RTrade Technologies for enterprise-grade off-chain data storage, and many many others.

 The startup has partnerships with among others Synthetic, Provable, Celer, Bodhi and Naka Chain.